-Department of Rehabilitation and Correction Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance (3) Increases the penalty for "improperly furnishing firearms to a minor" from a fifth degree felony to a third degree felony.
-(3) No provision.
-(3) No provision.
-Fiscal effect: Annual cost increase for the Department of Rehabilitation and Correction due to the potential for longer prison terms imposed on certain offenders or certain offenders being sentenced to a prison term that otherwise may not have been imposed under current law.
-DRCCD11 Firearms specification penalties R.C.
+Department of Rehabilitation and Correc Main Operating Appropriations Bill H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee DRCCD11 Firearms specification penalties R.C.
 2929.14, 2941.141, 2941.144, 2941.145 Increases the penalty for conviction of a firearm specification charging the offender with having a firearm on or about the offender's person or under the offender's control while committing a felony and displaying, brandishing, indicating possession of, or using the firearm: No provision.
 No provision.
+No provision.
 (1) From three years to three, four, or five years; or (1) No provision.
 (1) No provision.
+(1) No provision.
 (2) From 54 months to 54, 66, or 78 months if the offender previously was convicted of a firearms specification, subject to a limitation on duration if the offender also is convicted of a repeat violent offender or violent career criminal specification.
+(2) No provision.
 (2) No provision.
 (2) No provision.
 Fiscal effect: Annual cost increase for the Department of Rehabilitation and Correction due to the potential for longer prison terms imposed on certain offenders or certain offenders being sentenced to a prison term that otherwise may not have been imposed under current law.